 We believe in consumer control and community inclusion

 We believe in establishing high expectations for success among people with disabilities

 We believe in the power of partnerships and positive public relations

-Established in December 1920 as the Toledo Society for Crippled Children, we began raising community funds to build a hospital and rehabilitation facility for children (and, later, adults) with polio.
+Established in December 1920 as the Toledo Society for Crippled Children, we began raising community funds to build a hospital and rehabilitation facility for children with polio.
 With an initial gift of $50,000 from Edward Drummond Libbey and his wife, Florence Scott Libbey, and strong support from the community, Opportunity Home became a reality in 1937.
 We served the area as a hospital, which included a school for the children who spent so much time recovering from polio, until the advent of the Salk vaccine in the mid-1950s.
-For all of this time, the hospital was located in what is now Lake Erie Academy on Central Avenue.
+During this time, the hospital was located in what is now Lake Erie Academy on Central Avenue.

-By 1989, the movement to create a nationwide network of centers, which held with the Independent Living philosophy, expanded and took hold in northwest Ohio.
-The Board of Trustees changed The Ability Center’s mission to that of a Center for Independent Living (CIL).
+By 1989, the movement to create a nationwide network of centers, which held with the 'independent living philosophy, expanded and took hold in northwest Ohio.
+The Board of Trustees changed The Ability Center’s mission to that of a Center for Independent Living.
 In keeping with this mission change, in 1990, the Toledo Society for the Handicapped became The Ability Center of Greater Toledo.

 The Ability Center serves seven northwestern Ohio counties (Lucas, Ottawa, Wood, Fulton, Henry, Defiance and Williams) via its main office in Sylvania, and satellite office in Bryan, OH.
 The Ability Center offers a wide range of services and opportunities designed to assist people with disabilities in gaining, or maintaining, independence in everyday living.
 We also provide information and support to community organizations and businesses necessary for providing inclusive programs and services to all citizens.